lfelipediniz/AppointmentAgenda/README.md

     cd AppointmentAgenda
     ```

+### Usage

-3. Run in terminal directly through,
+3. Run in terminal directly through
     ```bash
     java -jar Mars4_5.jar nc main.asm
     ```
 note that your Mars file may have another name

-### Usage

-To run our code, open it in the **Mars** program.
+Or use Mars with its graphical interface: To run our code, open it in the **Mars** program.
 After opening it, press the F3 key on your keyboard.
 If everything goes well, press F5 and enjoy your agenda of appointments.